 With great market power comes great responsibility.

-We trust retailers to provide the best for our families.
-It’s time for them to put our health and environment above the special interests of chemical corporations.
-Big retailers should enact policies to eliminate toxic chemicals in the products and packaging they carry.
 And there is a strong business case to act.
 Companies that do not act face mounting reputational, legal, regulatory, and financial risk.
-Put simply, they’re at risk of losing market share to competitors who innovate.
+Put simply, they’re at risk of losing market share to competitors who put their customers first.

 Given the urgency of the public health crisis we face, retailers must continue to drive harmful chemicals out of commerce.